Daniel Servitje

-Daniel Javier Servitje Montull (born 1 April 1959) is a Mexican billionaire businessman, and the president and CEO of Grupo Bimbo, the world's largest bakery company, which his father, Lorenzo Servitje, cofounded in 1945.
+Daniel Javier Servitje Montull (born in Mexico City; April 1, 1959) is a Mexican businessman, and the president and CEO of Grupo Bimbo, the world's largest bakery company, which his father, Lorenzo Servitje, cofounded in 1945.

 Early life

-Servitje was born on 1 April 1959 in Mexico City, to Lorenzo Servitje, a businessman. and the youngest of eight children.
+Daniel Javier Servitje Montull was born on April 1, 1959 in Mexico City, to Carmen Montull and Lorenzo Servitje, a businessman. and the youngest of eight children.

-Servitje earned a bachelor's degree from Universidad Iberoamericana, and an MBA from Stanford University.
+Servitje earned a bachelor's degree from Universidad Iberoamericana, and an MBA from Stanford University in Palo Alto, California, United States.

 Career

 Servitje has been CEO of Grupo Bimbo since May 2007, and president and CEO since July 2013.